vyruss/pg_statviz/README.md

     pip install pg_statviz

-The utility is also available in the
+The utility is also available in the [Debian](https://www.postgresql.org/download/linux/debian/) and [Ubuntu](https://www.postgresql.org/download/linux/ubuntu/) PostgreSQL Deb Repositories, and can be installed using `apt`:

+    sudo apt install pg-statviz

+Finally, it can be found in the
 [PostgreSQL Yum Repository](https://www.postgresql.org/download/linux/redhat/) and can be installed using `dnf` or `yum`: